CMPS-1600-amaus/Adventure-Game/project-01.md

 2. Also implement the `HealingPotionTests` class that is provided for you in the items package.

+As you add new classes and features to this project add tests for them as well.

 # Milestone 2: Character Creation

 Implement character creation.
 When the game starts, allow the user to create their own character.

-Through a series of messages and prompts, allow the user to enter a name for their character and then allow them to spend points to spend points to buy health, damage points, and mana.
+Through a series of messages and prompts, have the user to enter a name for their character and then allow them to spend stat points to buy health, damage points, and mana.

 The user will be given 20 stat points to spend.
 Example point values could be:
 - 1 stat point gives +10 health